JuliaDiff/ReverseDiff.jl/README.md

 julia> Pkg.add("ReverseDiff")
 ```

-The current version of ReverseDiff supports Julia v0.5 and v0.6.
+The current version of ReverseDiff supports Julia v0.5 (and intends to support Julia v0.6 once it is released).

 ## Why use ReverseDiff?